antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/03-User-and-Group-Preparation/User-and-Group-Preparation.md

     └── All groups
 ```

+Security Groups are one of the most important administrative features within Microsoft Intune.

-Security Groups allow administrators to assign applications, compliance policies and configuration profiles to multiple users simultaneously.
+Rather than assigning applications, compliance policies or configuration profiles individually, administrators normally assign them to Security Groups.

-Using groups instead of assigning resources individually simplifies administration and improves consistency across the organisation.
+Any user who becomes a member of the group automatically receives the assigned resources, making administration more efficient and ensuring a consistent configuration across multiple users and devices.

 Locate the **IT Support Team** Security Group created during the Microsoft Entra ID laboratory.